ruucci/TimeTravel.API/README.md

 ```
 /api/trips/{tripId}/pointsofinterest
 ```
-## PUT - Fully Updated the PointOfInterest for a trip
+## PUT - Fully Update the PointOfInterest for a trip
 ```
 /api/trips/{tripId}/pointsofinterest/{id}
 ```
-## PATCH - Partially Updated the PointOfInterest for a trip
+## PATCH - Partially Update the PointOfInterest for a trip
 ```
 /api/trips/{tripId}/pointsofinterest/{id}
 ```
-## DELETE - Delete the mentioned PointOfInterest
+## DELETE - Delete the PointOfInterest for a trip
 ```
 /api/trips/{tripId}/pointsofinterest/{id}
 ```